Use your personal Open Access Assistant Papago to get an information sheet tailored to your specific situation.

 If there is a publishing contract, it must first be verified if a deposit on an Open Access repository is permitted.
-If this is the case, the consent of all authors is necessary for archiving on RERO DOC.
+If this is the case, the consent of all authors is necessary for archiving on FOLIA.
 It is possible that the authors appointed one person as their representative.
 In this case, this person is entitled to dispose of the rights on the common work (Art.
 7 para.
 2 CopA).

 How can I publish my PhD thesis in Open Access?

 The University of Fribourg supports and facilitates the electronic publication of PhD theses.
 Generally, the faculties are responsible for the electronic publication of dissertations and provide the necessary information.
 However, if parts of the dissertation have been published elsewhere, the conditions of the publishing contract or the applicable legal provisions must be observed and the formal requirements of the journal or publisher must be taken into account.
 Thus it may be appropriate to publish only certain parts of the dissertation in Open Access.
 Of course, the doctoral regulations of the faculties must be taken into account.

 Is it possible to archive an already published article on the Open Access Repository FOLIA?